Macroeconomic Effects of Maternity Leave Legislation in Emerging Economies

 52 Pages Posted: 12 Mar 2018 Last revised: 3 Apr 2021

-This paper evaluates the effects of maternity leave duration on female and male labor force participation and on overall macroeconomic productivity in emerging markets.
-We build a comprehensive maternity leave data set for a panel of middle and high-income countries at annual frequency.
-Our data set augments publicly available data on maternity leave with narrative evidence that identifies the exact dates when legislative changes to maternity leave policies were enacted and enforced.
-The higher data frequency allows us to study both the short-term and the intermediate-term effects of maternity leave.
+This study evaluates the effects of maternity leave duration on female and male labor force participation and on macroeconomic productivity in emerging countries.
+We build a comprehensive maternity leave data set for a panel of emerging countries at annual frequency that augments publicly available data on maternity leave with narrative evidence that identifies the exact dates when legislative changes to maternity leave policies were enacted and enforced.
+The higher data frequency allows us to study both the short-term and the intermediate-term effects of maternity leave duration.
 Maternity leave has positive but limited effects on female labor force participation, but it significantly increases male labor force participation.
 There is some evidence that increases in maternity leave duration decrease productivity in the short run, primarily driven by the duration channel where long leave leads to temporary declines in productivity, but there are no significant adverse effects at longer horizons.
-We also find evidence of substitutability between male and female workers and strong evidence in favor of a nonlinear relationship between GDP per capita and labor force participation.
+We also find evidence of substitutability between male and female workers.
+The results for emerging countries look substantially different when compared to the results for a panel of developed countries.

 Keywords: labor force participation, female labor force participation, maternity leave